ganrad/ose-fis-auto-dealer/README.md

 2. Un-marshall/De-serialize the XML data read from XML files in the file system (or received via REST end-points) into JSON strings.
 3. Store the vehicle info.
 (JSON data) within collections in MongoDB NoSQL persistent database.
   **Note:** This example uses a OpenShift provided MongoDB *Instant App* template to demonstrate how to save/retrieve application data in a *'ephemeral'* ('non-persistent') database instance.
 For real-world (production) applications, you will need to use the provided *'persistent'* MongoDB *Instant App* template.
 While configuring this template, you will need to provide *Persistent Volume Claim* details so that the database is backed by a persistent storage volume.
-4. Expose multiple REST (HTTP) end-points to allow users to query/retrieve, store, update & delete vehicle information to/from the backend persistent data store (MongoDB).
-Refer to the URL Mappings listed in the picture below for info. on target HTTP URL's.
+4. Expose multiple REST (Http) end-points to allow users to query/retrieve, store, update & delete vehicle information to/from the backend persistent data store (MongoDB).
+Refer to the URL Mappings listed in the picture below for info. on target Http URL's.

 ![alt tag](https://raw.githubusercontent.com/ganrad/ose-fis-auto-dealer/master/images/ose-fis.001.png)